raviolichen/TD_game/README.md

   - **4 Base Towers**: Arrow, Fire, Ice, and Magic.
   - **5 Tier-2 Crafted Towers**: Including the high-speed Machine Gun Tower, the AoE Rocket Tower, and more.
   - **3 Ultimate Crafted Towers**: The devastating Ultimate Cannon, Frost Fortress, and Chaos Array.
-  - **1 Super Ultimate Aura Tower**: Provides global buffs to all your towers.
+  - **1 Super Ultimate Aura Tower**: Requires 3 ultimate towers to craft.
+Provides global buffs to all your towers.
+Multiple aura towers stack!

 - **🔄 Tower Crafting & Upgrading**
   - **Crafting**: Combine two or three specific towers to create a more powerful, high-tier tower.